Phylogenetics-Brown-BIOL1425/hydroidolina/README.md

 2. Based on eye-balling the alignments, which gene (16S, 18S, or 28S) do you think has the fastest average rate of molecular evolution?
 The slowest?

 The fastest average rate of molecular evolution appears in 28s.
-The alignment for this one is very mixed and features few conserved bases.
+The alignment for this one is very mixed and features less conserved bases than the others.
+It also has more gaps.
 The slowest rate on the other hand appears to be 18s.
 For 18s, most columns appear highly conserved and there are less gaps than in 16s.

 ### Create concatenated alignments